 - Xian travel blog (Xi’an blog) — The fullest Xian China travel guide for first-timers

-- Harbin travel blog.
-The ultimate Harbin travel guide for all kinds of travelers
+- Shanghai blog.
+The super guide to Shanghai for all types of travelers

 An ancient imperial capital and eastern departure point of the Silk Road, Xian (formerly Changan) has long been an important crossroads for people from throughout China, Central Asia, and the Middle East, and thus a hub of diverse ethnic identities and religious beliefs